 One look at your Maine Coon’s powerful legs, and you might be asking yourself how fast can a Maine Coon run?

 The Maine Coon is a fast and athletic cat breed.
-It is estimated that the average Maine Coon cat can reach a top speed between 20 and 25 miles per hour.
-Maine Coons can run very fast over short distances but are not built to run for long periods of time.
+It is estimated that the average Maine Coon cat can reach a top speed of between 20 and 25 miles per hour.
+Maine Coons can run very fast over short distances but are not built to run for long periods.

-If you’ve watched your energetic Maine Coon run around your house with a sudden burst of energy, you’re probably curious about exactly how fast your cat is able to run.
+If you’ve watched your energetic Maine Coon run around your house with a sudden burst of energy, you’re probably curious about exactly how fast your cat can run.

 While 20 to 25 miles per hour may sound incredibly fast, the Maine Coon is far from the fastest cat breed out there!

-Read on to learn all about the Maine Coon’s athletic abilities, as well as the other cat breeds who can top even a Maine Coon’s running speed.
+Read on to learn all about the Maine Coon’s athletic abilities, as well as the other cat breeds that can top even a Maine Coon’s running speed.

 How Fast Can A Maine Coon Run?